BijoSebastian/UR5/Docs/Add Camera.md

     ```
     source catkin_ws/devel_isolated/setup.bash
     ```
-- Once the package is built you can use the continious detcetion functionality of April tags to detect pose of one or more tags in a continous video stream.
+- Once the package is built you can use the continuous detection functionality of April tags to detect pose of one or more tags in a continuous video stream.
 Follow instructions [here](http://wiki.ros.org/apriltag_ros/Tutorials/Detection%20in%20a%20video%20stream) following are somethings to note or change:

     - You will have to edit the settings.yaml and tags.yaml file under *~/catkin_ws/src/apriltag_ros/apriltag_ros/config*.